pudly/schmopera-hugo/content/articles/war-and-peace.md

 </figure>

 It was a shame though that for all this clever production design, director David Poutney's generalized broad brushstroke approach to the staging did very little to aid the storytelling. _War and Peace_ though wholly operatic in its grand, overarching themes does not in fact lend itself very well to the stage.

+>The English is jarring, infantile, and wholly unsuited to the landscape of Prokofiev's surging, impassioned score.

 Prokofiev and librettist Mira Mendelson have written a simplified version of the story which touches on all of Tolstoy's main plot points but those who have read the novel will mourn the loss of some sorely needed backstory and character development.
 Weak characterization and ambiguous gesture led to performances across the board were well sung but overall, unimaginative.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1564334435/media/2019/07/WNOWarandPeace2.jpg){{% /md %}}